 Ann Thomson is a Brisbane born, Sydney based painter and sculptor known for her vibrant, expressive compositions.
 Often described as abstract, the artist rejects this label as her works are drawn from visual memories of places and things; ''I might abstract something but I don't just paint shapes.''

-Since graduating from the National Art School in 1962 she has had balanced art teaching with countless solo and group exhibitions throughout Australia and overseas.
-Thomson has won a number of prizes, including the 1998 Wynne Prize, 2005 Kedumba Drawing Prize and the 2002 Geelong Contemporary Art Prize, and her work is included in many important collections such as Art Gallery of New South Wales, Newcastle Regional Art Gallery, Thyssen-Bornemisza Collection, Madrid and Villa Haiss Museum, Germany.
+Since graduating from the National Art School in 1962 she has had countless exhibitions throughout Australia and overseas.
+She has been the recipient of a number of prizes and awards including the Wynne Prize, Sydney Morning Herald Art Prize, Kedumba Drawing Prize and Geelong Contemporary Art Prize.
+Her work is included in many important public collections including the National Gallery of Australia, Art Gallery of NSW, Queensland Art Gallery, Newcastle Regional Art Gallery, Macquarie Bank Collection, the Tyssen-Bornemisza Collection, Madrid and Villa Haiss Museum, Germany.

 Photo Credit: Jane Dempster